-In its review of recommendations for appointment and promotion, the College Committee on Faculty Appointments, Promotions and Tenure considers in-depth candidates' achievements in relation to the criteria for the proposed rank.
-Required documentation for each candidate includes a description of past, current and proposed activities; achievements in the areas of research, teaching, service, and patient care; letters of recommendation; College and University summary forms; reprints of articles; and CV and bibliography.
-The outcome of reviews at the department and program level should also be included with the documentation.
-It is extremely important that detailed information on the accomplishments of each candidate for appointment or promotion be submitted at the time the initial recommendation is made.
+In its review of recommendations for appointment and promotion, the College Committee on Faculty Appointments, Promotions and Tenure and the College Committee on Clinical and Adjunct Appointments and Promotions consider in depth, candidates' achievements in relation to the criteria for the proposed rank.
+Required documentation for each candidate includes a description of past, current and proposed activities; achievements in the areas of research, teaching, service, and patient care; external letters of review; College and University summary forms; reprints of articles; and CV and bibliography.
+The outcome of reviews at the department and program level should also be included with the It is extremely important that detailed information on the documentation. accomplishments of each candidate for appointment or promotion be submitted at the time the initial recommendation is made.
 It is the responsibility of the Department Head/Chair to emphasize the importance of a candidate's contributions and achievements which he or she feels are of special significance.
 Documentation of excellence is required.
+Further information and complete instructions regarding faculty appointment and promotion in the College of Medicine may be accessed at the Faculty Affairs website at: